noam-hoze/vayyar-care-site/README.md

 -   `make_scrubbable.sh`: Processes video files (likely MP4) to ensure they are easily scrubbable in web video players, possibly by adjusting keyframes or using `ffmpeg`.

 Make sure you have `ffmpeg` installed and configured in your environment if you need to use these shell scripts.

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit bug reports, feature requests, and pull requests, including our issue title and commit message conventions.